 It performs well enough up to a point, but the T-Roc is ultimately hampered by its weight and height.
 With a DSG dual-clutch transmission and 4MOTION four-wheel drive, it tips the scales at a portly 1 400 kg.
 The engines, or at least the ones we've tested thus far, cope well enough with that weight.
 We first tried the range-topping 2.0 TSI, which is essentially the Golf GTI engine with, at 141 kW, a 17% power reduction.

-VW makes much play of the T-Roc being "an SUV from the company that invented the GTI" and for the first few kilometres, you could almost be fooled into thinking this is a GTI with shin extensions.
-The steering feels smooth, and the T-Roc turns into corners with a brisk but composed, enthusiasm.
+VW makes much play of the T-Roc being "an SUV from the company that invented the GTI" and for the first few kilometres, you could almost be fooled into thinking this is a GTI on stilts.
+The steering feels smooth, and the T-Roc turns into corners with a brisk, but composed, enthusiasm.

 The T-Roc proves wieldy, but although the ride quality is generally composed, the body control is a trifle casual.